This pumpkin chili is not only hearty but healthy! Both paleo and whole30 compliant, you can make this in your slow cooker or Instant Pot.

 You can use your preferred ground meat whether it be ground chicken, pork, beef or turkey.
 I used 2 pounds of ground chicken.
 I browned my meat it first but it’s not necessary just an optional step.
 I also used white sweet potatoes but you can use the potato that fits your dietary needs.
 Those are white sweet potatoes:-) Yes this is paleo.Print

-- 2 lbs ground meat of your choice
+- 2 lbs ground meat of your choice or 1 lb ground meat and 1 lb ground sausage

 - 1 lb sweet potatoes, diced